jkevin1/OptiX/README.md

 Here is a sample of path tracing with 6 samples per pixel and a maximum depth of 4 after one second (24 frames)
 ![pathtrace](https://raw.github.com/jkevin1/OptiX/master/PathTracing/tests/frame24.png)
-Here is the first frame
+Here is the first frame, just shy of 24fps, needs optimization, better hardware
 ![first](https://raw.github.com/jkevin1/OptiX/master/PathTracing/tests/frame1.png)

 Here is a sample of a partial port of Kevin Beason's smallpt with 4x128 samples per pixel (http://www.kevinbeason.com/smallpt/)